draskell/Holiday-Gift-Exchange/README.md

 # Holiday-Gift-Exchange
-A quick script to randomize a gift exchange and email all the participants so that nobody knows who everybody has.
+A quick script to randomize a gift exchange and email all the gifters so that nobody knows who everybody has.

+# Settings and config

+## gifters:
+    a name:
+    another name:Sample postactivate script export ALERT_WITH_EMAIL = True
+export GMAIL_ADDRESS = <YOUREMAIL>@gmail.com
+export GMAIL_PASSWORD = <YOUR_GMAIL_PASSWORD>

+If ALERT_WITH_EMAIL is 'True' there must be an email list in config.yml.
+Additionally GMAIL_USERNAME and GMAIL_PASSWORD must be set.

+Functionality has only been tested with a gmail account.
+Other servers will surely work, but might require tweaking.

+## Config
+The configuration file (congif.yml) contains a set of key:value pairs for which the key is the gifter's name and the value is their email.
+If not using the email functionality just leave the values empty:

+    gifters:
+        a name:
+        another name:

+## Images
+Images in the ../images directory will be added to the emails as attachments.
+This is a great place to add a personal touch.

 # Customizations that you need to make to use it: